-To date, the majority of the studies evaluated the effectiveness of the M1-PAS-induced plasticity within the motor system by focusing, as primary outcomes, on corticospinal excitability (i.e., motor-evoked potentials - MEPs) or behavioral measures (Carson & Kennedy, 2013; Suppa et al., 2017).
-In the last two decades, concurrent TMS and electroencephalography registration (TMS-EEG) has been extensively used to assess cortical excitability and effective connectivity before and after non-invasive brain stimulation, leveraging the sensitivity of TMS-evoked potentials (TEPs) to track global changes induced by neuromodulation (for reviews, see: Cruciani et al., 2023; Hernandez-Pavon et al., 2023).
+To date, the majority of the studies has been evaluating the effectiveness of the M1-PAS induced plasticity within the motor system by focusing on corticospinal excitability (i.e., motor-evoked potentials - MEPs) or behavioral measures as primary outcomes (Carson & Kennedy, 2013; Suppa et al., 2017).

+In the last two decades, concurrent TMS and electroencephalography registration (TMS-EEG) has been extensively used to assess cortical excitability and connectivity before and after non-invasive brain stimulation, leveraging the sensitivity of TMS-evoked potentials (TEP) to track global changes induced by neuromodulation (for review, see: Cruciani et al., 2023).
 To the best of our knowledge, up to the present, only two studies (Costanzo et al., 2023; Huber et al., 2008) investigated M1-PAS aftereffects using TMS-EEG.
 In a seminal work, Huber and coworkers (2008) measured TMS-evoked activity before and after PAS{LTP} and PAS{LTD} to assess modulations of the cortical responses by different ISIs.
 Results showed that, in single subjects, TMS-evoked cortical responses over sensorimotor cortex changed according to the protocol exploited, representing the first direct evidence that PAS can induce changes in global cortical dynamics.
-However, in this paper, the authors exploited the global mean field power as the primary variable of interest without analyzing M1-TEP components profile.
+However, in this paper, the authors exploited the global mean field power as the primary variable of interest without analyzing single M1-TEP components profile.
 Moreover, they qualitatively report differential effects of the two PAS protocols on cortical excitability when applied at different cortical sites, suggesting complex effects of the stimulation protocols on M1 effective connectivity patterns (Huber et al., 2008).

 Recently, Costanzo and colleagues (2023) showed that, after the administration of PAS{LTP}, the amplitude of P30 and P60 components of M1-TEPs increased.
-Different studies highlighted that the P30 reflects local circuits' excitatory neurotransmission (Bonato, Miniussi, & Rossini, 2006; Ferreri et al., 2011; Paus, Sipila, & Strafella, 2001).
-Along the same line, a P60 modulation was associated with TMS protocols that influence M1 excitability (e.g., Esser et al., 2006; Rogasch, Daskalakis, & Fitzgerald, 2013).
+Different studies showed that the P30 reflects local circuits' excitatory neurotransmission (Bonato, Miniussi, & Rossini, 2006; Ferreri et al., 2011; Paus, Sipila, & Strafella, 2001).
+Along the same line, a P60 modulation was associated with TMS protocols known to influence M1 excitability (e.g., Esser et al., 2006; Rogasch, Daskalakis, & Fitzgerald, 2013).
 No significant correlation was found between increased MEP amplitude and the modulation of single TEP components after the protocol administration.
-This evidence suggests that peripheral and cortical measures of PAS efficacy frame two different facets of induced plasticity within M1.
-The study exclusively explored the facilitation effects of PAS

-(specifically, PAS{LTP}) and analyzed the aftereffects by looking at amplitude modulations of the M1-TEP components only immediately after the protocol's administration.
+This suggests that peripheral and cortical measures of PAS efficacy frame two different facets of induced plasticity within M1.
+The study exclusively explored the facilitation effects of PAS (specifically, PAS{LTP}) and analyzed the aftereffects by looking at amplitude modulations of the M1-TEP components only immediately after the protocol's administration.
 (Costanzo et al., 2023).

-Given these premises, in the present study, we aim to deepen the cortical underpinnings of M1-PAS-induced plasticity exploiting TMS-EEG.
-This investigation is indeed crucial to derive cortical biomarkers of plastic changes in the human brain.
-To this end, our study aims to better characterize the neurophysiological substrates grounding the effectiveness of non-invasive brain stimulation protocols based on associative mechanisms like PAS ones (e.g., Chung, Rogasch, Hoy, & Fitzgerald, 2015; Ferreri & Rossini, 2013; Kallioniemi & Daskalakis, 2022).
+In the present study, exploiting TMS-EEG, we aim to deepen the cortical underpinnings of M1-PAS induced-plasticity.
+This investigation is crucial to derive the cortical biomarkers of plastic changes in the human brain.
+To this end, our study aims to characterize better the neurophysiological substrates grounding the effectiveness of non-invasive brain stimulation protocols based on associative mechanisms like PAS ones (e.g., Chung, Rogasch, Hoy, & Fitzgerald, 2015; Ferreri & Rossini, 2013; Kallioniemi & Daskalakis, 2022).